Common Pool & Cask Storage

 Units 1-4 Spent Fuel Being Moved To Common Pool

 By September 2014 most of the spent fuel had been removed from unit 4.
 The remaining fuel consists of mostly unused fuel assemblies and damaged assemblies.
 At least some of these will be stored in the spent fuel pool of unit 6 for the time being.
-As of November 2013 TEPCO began moving fuel from the unit 4 spent fuel pool to the common pool.
+As of November 2013, TEPCO began moving fuel from the unit 4 spent fuel pool to the common pool.
 TEPCO announced prior to this that they were moving current fuel from the common pool to cask storage bunkers up on the hill to make room.
-The transport cask being used for the process of removal from unit 4 is a NFT-22B model transport cask (aka: CASTOR).
-TEPCO will remove spent fuel from units 1-4 on this schedule:
+The transport cask being used for the process of removal from unit 4 is an NFT-22B model transport cask (aka CASTOR).
+TEPCO originally planned to remove spent fuel from units 1-4 on this schedule:

 Cask Storage Bunkers